MxFxM/TGMB/code/README.md

 Saves one 1080P image per second.
 The filename is the date in the format yyyymmddhhmmss.
 The file is encoded as jpeg.

+## salt
+SALT is the System for Advanced Laser Tracking.
+It controlls a servo gimbal and a laser diode.

 # Testing code
 This are just snipptes that were created while getting started with the OAK-D.